Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 - Water resistance: 100 Meters.
 Suitable for snorkeling

 The Lüm-Tec’s shiny stainless-steel case contrasts nicely against the watch’s white dial face, and the use of blue numbering adds a suggestion of crisp cheerfulness.
 Although I could read the date, a larger window would have been appreciated.
 I really liked the old-style blued hands with their healthy coating of luminous paint.

 This timepiece’s case back incorporates a window, which allows the user to view the movement.
 I would have preferred a larger opening but, perhaps, this would have affected watertight integrity.

 The sturdy and comfortable brown leather strap goes well with this watch.

-The 316L stainless-steel case incorporates a screw-down crown.
-This combination provides an excellent defense against corrosion and water ingress and the anti-reflective coated sapphire crystal further augments this protection.
+The 316L stainless steel case incorporates a screw-down crown.
+This combination provides an excellent defence against corrosion and water ingress, and the anti-reflective coated sapphire crystal further augments this protection.

 In order to provide bright and long-lasting luminosity, the hands of this watch received eight coats of Lüm-Tec’s Super-Luminova photoluminescent material.
 From personal experience, I can attest that this watch is quite readable after seven hours of darkness.

 Lüm-Tec matched this timepiece with a Miyota 9015 automatic movement.
-The 9015 can be wound by hand and its power reserve, according to specifications, is 42 hours.
-This movement includes a hacking feature which allows the user to halt the second hand by fully extending the crown.
+The 9015 can be wound by hand, and its power reserve, according to specifications, is 42 hours.
+This movement includes a hacking feature that allows the user to halt the second hand by fully extending the crown.

 The included strap is composed of thick leather and should wear well.